In this issue

 Public health professionals move easily from the individual to the institutional and back again to the human being.

-Quick updates about public health news from the Winter 2014 issue of Harvard Public Health.
+Quick updates about public health news from the Spring 2014 issue of Harvard Public Health.

 Dariush Mozzafarian explains the policy implications of the dollar calculation of the cost of a healthy diet vs. an unhealthy diet.

 An HSPH student envisions the next 50 years of public health.

 Can engineered nanoparticles protect us from airborne infectious disease?

 With a mixture of research, persuasion, and social media moxie, Ashish Jha seeks to drive health care improvements.

 The Takemi Program spurs midcareer professionals to take on ambitious projects.

 What countries are consuming the most sodium around the world?